Email Us

 Handheld UHF RFID Reader Main Components

-Antenna: The reader incorporates an antenna that emits and receives radio waves in the UHF frequency range.
+Antenna: The reader incorporates a reader antenna that emits and receives radio waves in the UHF frequency range.
 The antenna is responsible for transmitting the RFID signals and capturing the responses from the RFID tags.

 Display: The reader usually has a built-in display screen that allows users to view the scanned data, status information, and other relevant details.
 The display can be in the form of an LCD (Liquid Crystal Display) or LED (Light Emitting Diode) screen.